UniverseXYZ/UniverseApp-Frontend/README.md

 - Additional Synpress [Commands](https://github.com/synthetixio/synpress/blob/master/support/index.d.ts)

 In order to run the tests:
+- node version should be v16.14.0, this includes the node_modules

 1. Build the next app `npm run build`
 2. Run the next app `npm run dev`